-Moe Life Skills Community Centre is a not for profit community based organisation and tax exempt charity.
-We are incorporated in Victoria and governed by a community-based, volunteer Board of Management, which meets monthly.
-Board members volunteer their professional time and experience to oversee the maintenance and development of quality services and our sound financial base.
+Moe Life Skills Community Centre is a not-for-profit organisation and tax exempt charity.
+We are incorporated in Victoria and governed by a volunteer Board of Management which meets monthly.
+All Board members have a strong interest, commitment and passion for improving the lives of people with a disability.
+Our Board members volunteer their professional time and experience to oversee the maintenance and development of quality services and our sound financial base.

 Sue is the chair of the Moe Life Skills Board of Management.
 She was elected to the Board in 2007.
 Sue holds an MPET and a Bachelor of Business and is currently employed as an Office Manager at Latrobe Regional Hospital.
 She has had a keen interest and long involvement with people with disabilities.
 At Moe Life Skills she has served on various committees prior to being the chair.